 With Kindful’s QuickBooks integration, users get all the power of QuickBooks accounting combined with Kindful’s intuitive donor database.
-With a two-way sync between QuickBooks and Kindful, all of your data can flow seamlessly between your donor database and your accounting software.
+With a two-way sync between QuickBooks and Kindful, all of your data flows seamlessly between your donor database and your accounting software.

-Aplos is a cloud-based accounting software that gets high ratings in user-friendliness and has all the features you’d expect from an effective accounting software (activity tracking, asset management, budgeting and forecasting, and more).
+Aplos is a cloud-based accounting software solution with high ratings in user-friendliness and has all the features you’d expect from an effective accounting software (activity tracking, asset management, budgeting and forecasting, and more).
 Its ease of use makes it perfect for organizations that want to jump right in and spend little time on training.

 Intacct offers users a simple layout and intuitive user experience.
-For those new to accounting software, Intacct provides plenty of training options at a variety of paces as well as phone and email support services.
+For those new to accounting software, Intacct provides training options for all accounting knowledge levels as well as phone and email support services.
 Some key features of Intacct include accounts receivable/payable, activity tracking, asset management, bank reconciliation, compliance management, partnership accounting, and purchasing and receiving.

 Like its competitors, NonProfitPlus gives users all of the basic tools needed for effective accounting.
 However, it also offers a few nonstandard features such as volunteer tracking and board management.

 Nonprofit accounting is essential to running a successful nonprofit organization.
 By finding software that meets the needs of your organization, you can accurately record and report every penny donated to your cause, making it easier for you to achieve your financial goals and carry out your mission.